publint/publint/site/src/pages/docs/troubleshooting.md

 ## Yarn 1 is not supported

-publint doesn't support yarn 1.
+Publint doesn't support yarn 1.
 However, there are several workarounds:

 - Pass a different package manager to pack files, e.g. `publint --pack npm`.
 This will cause publint to call `npm pack` to pack files even though you're using yarn to install dependencies.